wvanderp/isOsmComplete/README.md

 ## Architecture

-The website is built with parcel and is served from GitHub pages.
+The website is built with vite and is served from GitHub pages.
 The data is stored in the repository and is updated with GitHub actions.

 This website is built with the idea that it should be a static site with no server-side components.
 This means all the data is collected beforehand, and the website is built with that data.
 This means that the website can be hosted on GitHub pages and that it can be served from a CDN.